nodestream-proj/nodestream/docs/docs/tutorial.md

 ## Managing Pipelines

-In order to demonstrate how one can manage pipelines in nodestream, lets remove the default pipleine and add it back.
+In order to demonstrate how one can manage pipelines in nodestream, lets remove the default pipeline and add it back.

 ### Remove A Pipeline